H.R. 5476: Preparing And Retaining All (PARA) Educators Act

 Who benefits from H.R.
 5476?

-Paraprofessionals who are deciding whether to stay
+Paraprofessionals deciding whether to stay

-Students who rely on one-on-one support
+Students who depend on consistent one-on-one support

 Rural school systems